-Unleash your CreativityFloating can open a channel to the wellspring of your innate creativity
+Find creative inspiration with floatingFloating can open a channel to the wellspring of your innate creativity

 When you are in the flow of creativity it can feel like it is not you doing the creating at all, but more like something is being expressed through you.

 You know something is there, something that needs to come out, but it’s chained up somehow.
 Or perhaps when you begin to work it feels like nothing is there, like the well has run dry.

 This can bring feelings of frustration, sadness, or pain.
-Sometimes this leads into a cycle of frustration, where it can feel like the more you try, the harder it becomes.
-The infamous ‘creative block’.
+Sometimes this leads into a cycle of frustration.
+It can feel like the more you try, the harder it becomes.
+This is the infamous ‘creative block’.

-We’re not just talking about writers and artists here.
-Whether it’s a new idea to drive your business forward, inspiration for how to rearrange the furniture, the solution to that thorny problem which has been going around in your head, or cooking a new meal for some friends.
+You could be striving for a new idea to drive your business forward.
+Perhaps you are looking for inspiration for how to rearrange the furniture.
+Searching for the solution to that thorny problem which has been going around in your head.
+Or maybe cooking a new meal for some friends.

 Liberation of the imagination